aheritianad/distFedPAQ-simulation/README.md

   trainer for the nodes [[`seq`/`sequential`]/[`par`/`parallel`]].
 Default to `seq`.
 - `-rs` or `--repeat-single`
   number of time that the `single node` will do loops of local updates **before** evaluation.
 Default to `1`.
+- `-P-path` or `--path-to-probability-P`
+  path to the probability file (`csv type`) which encode the graph.
+If not set, probability will be uniform on all nodes.

 ### Notes